Elmifarah1/spotify-streaming-analysis/README.md

 We moved tasks across the board as we progressed, which helped us stay organised, divide work fairly, and keep track of deadlines.

-### **Documentation**
+### Documentation

 - The README file was updated throughout the hackathon to reflect real progress.
 - All sections (ETL, analysis, dashboard, ethics, insights, etc.) were filled based on completed project work.
 - Screenshots, links, and explanations were added as the dashboard developed.

-- This helped ensure clarity for judges and made our workflow transparent from start to finish.
+This helped ensure clarity for judges and made our workflow transparent from start to finish.

-Overall, version control and structured documentation helped us collaborate effectively, avoid issues, and stay aligned as a team while building the project.

 ---

 ## 🗣️ Presentation

 _(Add notes or a link to your final slides or demo once completed.)_

 ---

 ## 🪞 Reflections

 _(Each team member can share what they learned, challenges faced, or how the collaboration went.)_

 ---

 ## 📚 References

-_(List dataset source, key libraries, and supporting resources.)
+_(List dataset source, key libraries, and supporting resources.)_